nodeshift-starters/nodejs-rest-http/README.md

 ![topology](images/topology.png)

-6. Add the URL for the Jaeger
+6. Configure the URL for the JaegerExporter endpoint

 ```
 ❯ oc get svc